-Descending to the deepest point of the Mariana Trench will give scientists an up-close look at an area where two tectonic plates meet.
+Descending to the deepest point of the Mariana Trench gave scientists an up-close look at an area where two tectonic plates meet.

 Photograph courtesy NERC CHESSO Consortium